-When a trainer or training organisation creates a Carbon Literacy course, The Project needs to ensure the course and teaching materials comply with the Carbon Literacy Standard, in order to maximise the likelihood that any piece of training will result in Carbon Literate participants.
-The process by which The Project maps a Carbon Literacy course against the Carbon Literacy Standard is known as Criteria Checking.
+When a trainer or training organisation creates a Carbon Literacy course, we need to ensure the course and teaching materials comply with the Carbon Literacy Standard, in order to maximise the likelihood that any piece of training will result in Carbon Literate participants.
+The process by which we map a Carbon Literacy course against the Carbon Literacy Standard is known as Criteria Checking.
 This is done using a publicly available Criteria Checker tool.